ShoGinn/X2WebHook/README.md

+# Archived

+This has been archived due to lack of interest and the twikit being updated past what i'm willing to change this code to.

 # X2WebHook - X to Webhook

 A simple script that will check on a list of user's last tweets and send them to the specified webhook as simple text if there's a new one, on a configurable timer.